digital-science/dimensions-network-gen/README.md

 and altmetrics.score > 1
 ```

 If omitted, the default configuration values will be used.
+These are all the possible configurations and their meaning.

 | Option                | Default               | Notes                                                                                                                                                                    |
 |-----------------------|-----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------|